IBM/db2forzosdeveloperextension-about/docs/working-with-stored-procedures/deploying-user-defined-functions.md

 ## Deploying a user-defined function

+You can deploy a user-defined function by using any of the following methods:

+- From within the **.udfsql** file by clicking **Deploy user-defined function** from the context menu or the **Deployment** icon
+- From within the catalog navigation view by clicking **Deploy** from the overflow menu

-Click the **Deploy** action to open the **Deployment** view.
-This is where you can set and customize deployment options and save the options for the **.udfsql** file.
+The **Deployment** view is where you can set and customize deployment options and save the options for the **.udfsql** file.
 These options are used only during deployment and do not impact the DDL source code.

 The **Deployment** view consists of two sections: **Deployment options** and **Routine options**.